Ily Plischโs food once brought a customer to tears.

 As the pupusas sizzle on the griddle, a warm smell of fresh corn fills the air, like you just stepped into a corn tortilla factory.
 Your mouth might start to water as you watch your meal cook on the grill, developing an exquisite golden-brown crisp on top.

-The sight of my pupusas almost brought a tear to my eye, sitting on the plate like a delicious, savory pancake.
-Along with the meal, came a bright tomato salsa and pickled veggies to put on top, adding a tangy element to the dish.
+The pupusas come to you looking like a delicious, savory pancake on a plate, with a bright tomato salsa and pickled veggies to put on top, adding a tangy element to the dish.

 A pork and cheese pupusa fromย Asaditos Zulmytas Juayua-Tucson.ย

-Aside from their pupusas, Plisch also has Salvadoran BBQ and other grilled meats on the menu.
-Now, these aren't your average pieces of cubed up carne asada thrown on a tortilla, itโs an experience.
+Plisch also has Salvadoran BBQ and other grilled meats on the menu.
+Now, these aren't your average pieces of cubed up carne asada thrown on a tortilla; itโs an experience.

 A picture-perfect plate was set in front of me, featuring a thick corn tortilla covered in giant slices of carne asada, a side salad, casamientos, veggies and chorizo.